Atari 8-bit computers: XE series

-The 65XE and 130XE (XE stands for XL-Compatible Eight-bit) were announced in 1985 at the same time as the Atari 520ST, and they visually resemble the ST. The 65XE has 64 KB of RAM and is functionally equivalent to the 800XL minus the PBI connection.
+The 65XE and 130XE were announced in 1985 at the same time as the Atari 520ST, and used the same design language.
+XE stands for XL-Compatible Eight-bit.
+The 65XE has 64 KB of RAM and is functionally equivalent to the 800XL but lacks the 50-pin Parallel Bus Interface (PBI).
 The 130XE has 128 KB of memory, accessible through bank switching.
-The additional 64K can be used as a RAM drive.
+The additional 64K can also be used as a RAM drive, which is supported by an updated version of Atari DOS.

-The 130XE includes the Enhanced Cartridge Interface (ECI), which is almost compatible with the Parallel Bus Interface, but physically smaller and located next to the standard 400 and 800 compatible cartridge slot.
-It provides only those signals that do not exist in the latter.
-ECI peripherals were expected to plug into both the standard Cartridge Interface and the ECI port.
-Later revisions of the 65XE contain the ECI port.
+The 130XE includes the Enhanced Cartridge Interface (ECI), which is similar to the Parallel Bus Interface.
+It is physically smaller, has only 14 pins, and is located next to the standard 30-pin 400 and 800 compatible Cartridge Interface on the back of the machine.
+It provides only signals that existed solely on the PBI.
+Most PBI signals were duplicated with the signals on the Cartridge Interface.
+ECI peripherals were expected to plug into both the standard Cartridge Interface and the ECI to gain near-full PBI compatibility.
+Later revisions of the 65XE, which contained 130XE motherboards but only had 64 KB of RAM, feature the ECI.

 The 65XE was sold as the 800XE in Germany and Czechoslovakia to ride on the popularity of the 800XL in those markets.
-All 800XE units contain the ECI port.
+All 800XE units contain the ECI.